Rahul-JoshiG/Weather_Forecast_App/README.md

 - **Week Fragment**:
   - Provides a 7-day weather forecast, including key details for each day.
 - **Settings Fragment**:
+  - Allows users to:
+      - Switch between Metric and Imperial units.
-  - Allows users to change the app's theme.
+      - Customize the app's theme (Light/Dark).
-  - Lets users search for and switch to a different city.
+      - Search for and update the weather for different cities.
 - **Bottom Navigation Bar**:
   - Quick navigation between Today, Week, and Settings fragments.

 ## Tech Stack
+  - **Java**: Core language for development.
+  - **XML**: Designed the responsive and intuitive UI.
-- **MVVM Architecture**: Ensures scalability and maintainability.
+  - **MVVM Architecture**: Ensures scalability, separation of concerns, and maintainability.
-- **Dagger Hilt**: Simplifies dependency injection.
-- **Retrofit**: Efficiently handles API calls for fetching weather data.
+  - **Retrofit**: Used for fetching weather data via RESTful APIs.
-- **Glide**: Processes and displays weather-related images.
+  - **Glide**: Efficiently loads and displays weather-related images.

 ## Screens
 ### 1. Today Fragment